kartik-venugopal/aural-player/README.md

 ## Roadmap

-### Version 3 archived

-Version 3 has been archived, and no further work will be done on it.
-The source code for it can be found in the new repository: [aural-player-archive](https://github.com/kartik-venugopal/aural-player-archive)

-All pending and newly filed issues (bugs or feature requests), if implemented, will be implemented in v4.

 ### V4 Preview releases

 Preview builds are unstable pre-release builds containing incremental updates as v4 continues to be developed.
 They may contain significant bugs.
 Several preview builds have been put out and more are expected to come out before the milestone releases.